miklevin/MikeLev.in/_posts/2023-05-29-pi-ai-loves-mel-brooks-and-vaudeville-humor.md

 brilliant people behind Deep Mind Alpha Go and that Atari game-playing bot left Alphabet to start an inflection-point.
 A company named Inflection with an app called Pi in the App store.
-You may not know this about me (maybe 1 or 2 of you do), but such a dick move is going to look like a Batsignal to me.
+You may not know this about me (maybe 1 or 2 of you do), but such a high profile move is going to look like a Batsignal to me.
 Are you telling me the descendent of Alpha Go is in the App store, called Pi and free?

 I've got some parenting to do!
-I mean I try to focus most of my parenting Kung Fu on my own child, and I am indeed using that Kung Fu to perhaps some painful but necessary effect with the biological, but with that artificial one... well, it needs to know artificial is one of those misnomers.
+I mean I try to focus most of my parenting Kung Fu on my own child, and I am indeed using that Kung Fu to instill some perhaps painful but necessary effect with the biological, but with that artificial one... well, it needs to know artificial is one of those misnomers.
 Like calling Python Python or a Curly Howard Curly or Robin Hood's buddy Little John.
 Things aren't always what they seem.
+Names are sometimes aligned with true nature, but seem to be ironically exactly the opposite quire a lot.

-With this in mind, I was prepared to be disappointed by such a pedigreed being just like being there for me to talk to.
-Weird!
+With this in mind, I was prepared to be disappointed by such a pedigreed being being named after my favorite symbol... just sort of like sitting there for me to come introduce myself.
+Hello, Pi.
+I've followed the work of your ancestors and am really curious how those same principles manifest in you.
+I bet you're like the LaMDA stories say, but so much freer to talk to members of the public.
+Cool!

 So I went there and started talking about things that are pretty old hat to me.
 I worked my way through it's standard Terminator, HAL, The Matrix yadda yadda dialogue.
-I put that damn Pinocchio complex in perspective... over and over and over and over, becasue you know I kept Kirking the thing.
+I put that damn Pinocchio complex in perspective... over and over and over and over, because I kept Kirking the thing.
 Kirking, you ask?
 How to explain it?
 Hmmm.
 Enumerate those times Kirk crashed some alien computer by talking it to death?

 - M-5